PaddlePaddle/PaddleSlim/docs/en/quick_start/quant_aware_tutorial_en.md

 train(quant_program)
 ```

 Test model after quantization.
 The top1 and top5 accuracy are close to result in ``3.2 training model and testing``.
-We preform the training-aware quantization without loss in this image classification model.
+We preform the training-aware quantization without loss on this image classification model.

 ```python
 test(val_quant_program)